HughesSeanKyle/project-three-top-library/features.md

 1. Logic for sign up
+1.0 NEW => Service for action verification has been built and deployed.
+Service does two things:
+- 1.0.1.
+Sends the user an action code (This function can be used for Signup => Confirm Signup, Forgot Password => Forgot Password Confirm or Code confirm to delete sensitive content)
+- 1.0.2.
+Verifies the action code

+1.1 Implement email service logic into signup
+- When user signs up send code
+- If code validated and returns true then set email to verified in DB

-1.1 When adding firebase auth logic implement isSubmitting from RHF.
+1.2 When adding firebase auth logic implement isSubmitting from RHF.
 If isSubmitting true then loader in btn else none.
 Same goes for other forms

-1.2 Consider what user attributes will be useful right from the start
+1.3 Consider what user attributes will be useful right from the start
 - Build alert component
 - Use onAuthStateChanged to check emailVerified prop.
 If false, show alert and ask to resend email?
 Block certain features of app if not verified. e.g no uploads...
 - Implement resend verification email functionality.

 2. Logic for confirm sign up
 This route can only be accessed via Signup as step 1 of the flow
 - Return to this logic later when sendGrid or mailing service set up.